 The plot unravels appropriately as the stakes rise (They’re manufacturing Metal Gears for export?!?
 GASP!)
 It’s perhaps a little too much a sequel plot-wise, but at least doesn’t follow the script of the original to the letter.
 Fans can also expect your standard helping of Metal Gear-ian location hopping, backtracking, boss fights, and betrayals.
 Overall, it does the job of matching a B-grade Hollywood action movie about as perfectly as the NES is capable of, and rolls along with the twists and turns you’d expect.

 Stealth is also not as difficult as it sounds.
-Enemies can only see in a straight line along a horizontal plane, and cannot see in realistic cones.
+Enemies can only see in a straight line along a flat plane, and cannot see in realistic cones.
 Many of the areas have floor tiles that make impromptu grids – if you use them to line up just above or just below your enemy, they won’t see you.
 You can pretty much stroll right up to one (as long as you’re just off-center) and shiv him without raising an alarm.
 Later, once you have your silencer and plenty of bullets, you can pretty much ignore hand to hand combat.
 I appreciate that stealth isn’t absolutely required, and it would be far too frustrating to play if the game ended when you’re spotted.
 Still, I wish stealth could have stayed a little more important throughout the game, or maybe convey some kind of benefit if you take the time to do it right.

 Both sides of the regeneration issue remain – leave the screen, and most items will return.
 One-time pickups (like guns or tools) and one-time characters (like hostages or bosses) will have disappeared, but rations, ammo, air tanks, bombs, etc can be picked up until you can carry no more.
 Really, why bother?
 Why couldn’t they have just given you the maximum amount with one pickup – it’s not like you’re NOT going to exploit this.
 But similarly, the enemies you spent so much crafty time dodging will be right back on patrol when you return.
 It lessens the value of practiced stealth, and once you get the silencer, running and gunning becomes a seriously viable option.